-In 16 years, I can count the instances that I visited the city and that was because of motion sickness.
-It is a normal complain for a typical adolescent like me who seldom travel and just spend his life at home and in school.
-But high school life demanded me to travel more frequently, not just to attend quiz bees and/or seminars but also to buy stuffs or school supplies that can only be bought in bookstores, which unfortunately, were only found in the city.
+In 16 years, I can count the instances that I visited the city.
+It was because I had motion sickness, a normal complain for a typical adolescent like me who seldom travel and just spend the most of his time at home and in school.
+But high school life demanded me to travel more frequently, not just to attend quiz bees and/or seminars but also to buy stuff or school supplies that can only be bought in bookstores, which unfortunately, were only found in the city.

-Getting in Dumaguete, when you take out the dizzy bus-ride from the equation, is so much fun.
-I’m thrilled of seeing lot more vehicles on the streets, elated of sighting far-fetched sceneries of the boulevard, and amazed of finding stuff-filled stores in almost every corner.
+Getting to Dumaguete, when you take out the dizzy bus-ride from the equation, was so much fun.
+I’m thrilled of seeing occupied streets, elated of sighting far-fetched sceneries of the boulevard, and amazed of finding stuff-filled stores in almost every corner.
 Well, that was my definition of wonder at such age.
 Though I appreciate the exquisitely beautiful greeneries and naturally carved landscapes, I admire more on what is found in the cities.

 Reaching Manila last April 2004, to pursue college, dwarfed my appreciation of Dumaguete.
 I see larger and much industrialized urban environment.
 I can travel the city with EMU (electric multiple unit such as LRT and MRT) or DMU (diesel multiple unit such as new PNR couches), chill in the much grander malls, meander in a much comfortable esplanade, and hop in the year-long open party places.

 Three years after, I set my foot back in Dumaguete’s soil and the place remained unchanged.
 During that homecoming, I didn’t try walking on the city sidewalks, instead, I headed to the bus terminal to make my way home.
 Nothing was more important that time but to see my family after three years of being away.